fastoch/Nest-Full-Course/TUTO.md

 In users.service, notice the `@Injectable` decorator at the top.
 This decorator attaches metadata that says: "this class is a provider".

-We previously talked about injecting a service into a controller, let's be more specific.
+We previously talked about injecting a service into a controller, let's be more specific:
-Providers can be injected into other classes via **constructor parameter injection**, using Nest's **built-in Dependency Injection (DI) system**.
+Providers can be injected into other classes via **constructor parameter injection**, using Nest's built-in **Dependency Injection (DI) system**.

 ---
-@40/179
+@42/179